 By Satish Mohan

-Satish Mohan is an associate professor of civil engineering at the University at Buffalo and is former supervisor of the Town of Amherst.
+Satish Mohan is an associate professor of civil engineering at the University at Buffalo and a former Amherst town supervisor.